lusy/hausarbeiten/README.md

 Contents
 --------
 1. Construction Grammar
+2. Spanish in the USA
-2. Talk on Spanish in New York City
+   * Talk on Spanish in NYC
+   * Paper on Spanish/English use in US women's magazines

 Lincence
 --------